Athletes of all levels use sports massage to keep their muscles ready to perform.

 Specialty styles of massage

-Most people booking a sports massage for either maintenance or rehab would select a massage for pain relief.
+Most people booking a sports massage for either maintenance or rehab would select a therapeutic massage.
 The therapist typically blends myofascial, neuromuscular, trigger point, sports, deep tissue, and Swedish techniques depending on the athlete’s specific needs.
 However, a few other styles of massage might also help athletes stay in shape.

 - Thai Yoga Massage – This style of massage combines compression, stretching, and joint manipulation.
 It is a great full-body stretch session and can definitely help ease muscle tension and pain from athletic training.